2025 CONFERENCE SCHEDULE

 1:45 – 3:00 pm | SKATING ON THIN ICE: CLIMATE SMART FORESTRY APPROACHES

 Sustainably managed forests play a critical role in mitigating the effects of climate change.
-This session will explore new climate-informed forestry practices, the latest data shaping sustainable forestry, and how the SFI Forest Management Standard plays a key role in adapting forest practices to a changing climate.
+This session will explore climate-informed forestry practices, technical approaches to support climate-informed decision making, and how the SFI Forest Management Standard, Objective 9, plays a key role in advancing forests as a solution in a changing climate.

 Moderator